prolfqua/prophosqua/inst/ProphosquaMain/Methods_in_MB_PTM.md

 10. Wash the beads with 400 µL of cold **IP wash buffer** by inverting the tube to resuspend the beads.
 Collect the beads on a magnetic rack and discard the buffer.
 Repeat for a total of two washes
 11. Wash the beads with 400 µL **of cold water** by inverting the tube to resuspend the beads.
 Collect the beads on a magnetic rack and discard the water.
 Repeat for a total of two washes
 12. Add 50 µL High Select Fe-NTA binding buffer and incubate beads for 10 min at room temperature on a shaker or Thermomixer.
 Ensure beads stay in suspension but are not splashed to the sides of the tube
-13. Collect beads and transfer elution to High Select Fe-NTA spin column conditioned as per the manufacturer’s instructions
+13. Collect beads and transfer elution to High Select Fe-NTA spin column conditioned as per the manufacturer's instructions
 14. Repeat the elution step and combine with the first elution in the same spin column
 15. Follow the manufacturer's instructions for binding and washing routines
 16. Add 30 µL elution buffer and collect elution into a fresh Eppendorf tube.
 Repeat elution once into the same collection tube